 Young people should be a visible part of congregational life, and tracking attendance can help identify areas where youth ministry can be improved.
 Social media can be used to remind young people of service schedules and upcoming events, and church management software with social networking features can help collect feedback from young people about their church experience.
 It is also important to create emotional bonds with teens and their families individually.
 When building an effective youth ministry, it is important to have a strong youth leadership team in place.

-Seek advice from people who have done youth ministry (people such as faculty members who teach youth ministry at CSU).
-The most effective youth leaders I know are the most committed to preparing each lesson with the time and work it needs to be excellent. .
+This team can help recruit and teach teens and train them to be student leaders of great skill and will.
+It is also important to communicate your vision clearly and think ahead when preparing lessons.
+Seek advice from people who have done youth ministry, such as faculty members who teach youth ministry at CSU.
+The most effective youth leaders are the most committed to preparing each lesson with the time and work it needs to be excellent.